OpenEvalProject/evals/manuscripts/elife-88144/v2/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/88144/elife-88144-fig6-v2.jpg)

 **Figure 6.:** (A and B) Förster resonance energy transfer (FRET) data for ECTM-FGFR1-YFP and ECTM-FGFR1-mCherry in the presence of saturating FGF4 (orange), FGF8 (green), or FGF9 (blue) concentrations.
 (A) Measured FRET efficiencies versus total receptor (ECTM-FGFR1-YFP + ECTM-FGFR1-mCherry) concentrations and measured donor (ECTM-FGFR1-YFP) concentrations versus acceptor (ECTM-FGFR1-YFP) concentrations in single vesicles.
 (B) Histograms of single-vesicle intrinsic FRET values.
 Intrinsic FRET is a measure of the separation between the fluorescent proteins.
 Different intrinsic FRET values were measured for FGF8 and FGF4/FGF9.
-(C) Graphical representation of experimental results showing that in the presence of FGF8 the transmembrane (TM) C-termini are positioned further apart from each other, as compared to the cases of FGF4 and FGF9.Figure 6—source data 1.Figure 6—source data 2.Figure 6—source data 3.
+(C) Graphical representation of experimental results showing that in the presence of FGF8 the transmembrane (TM) C-termini are positioned further apart from each other, as compared to the cases of FGF4 and FGF9.

 We see that the FRET efficiencies in Figure 6A do not depend on the concentration, over a broad receptor expression range, indicative of constitutive FGFR1 association in the presence of FGF4, FGF8, and FGF9.
 In this case, the FRET efficiency depends only on (i) the fraction of acceptor-labeled FGFR1, which is directly calculated from the data in Figure 6A and (ii) the so-called intrinsic FRET, a structural parameter which depends on the positioning and dynamics of the fluorophores (Chen et al., 2010a).
 An intrinsic FRET value was calculated for each vesicle from the data in Figure 6A using Equation 5.
 The values were binned to generate a histogram and are shown in Figure 6B; .
 These histograms were fitted with Gaussians, yielding intrinsic FRET values of 0.54±0.01, 0.42±0.01, and 0.52±0.01, for the cases of FGF4, FGF8, and FGF9, respectively.
 Thus, intrinsic FRET is lower for FGF8-bound ECTM FGFR1, as compared to FGF4 and FGF9-bound ECTM FGFR1.
 Since the fluorescent proteins were attached directly to the TM domains via flexible linkers, the measured differences in intrinsic FRET reflect differences in the separation of the C-termini of the TM domains in the presence of FGF8, compared to FGF4 and FGF9.
 Thus, the FGFR1 TM domains self-associate in different manner when FGF8 is bound, as compared to the cases when FGF4 or FGF9 are bound.